 Rich Sturm, CEO and founder of Enterprise Management Associates, and I have been discussing a recent article in which I point out that most analyst firms get a third of their revenue from vendors.
 Spending by vendors is much more visible, because that's what vendors pay for - visibility in the events, research and quotations of vendor-funded analysts.
 However in most markets, and especially outside the

-If the vendor buyer is a market intelligence manager, they often want highly structured data rather than insight.
+- If the vendor buyer is a market intelligence manager, they often want highly structured data rather than insight.
 That rewards firms with niche expertise.
 As we all know know, with five or ten analysts in a single niche an analyst firm can go deeper than Gartner or Forrester in most segments.

-On the other hand, if the buyer is a marketing manager then often they want love.
+- On the other hand, if the buyer is a marketing manager then often they want love.
 They don't want difficult conversations; they want mirrors.
 So, again, there is not much interest there in real end-user rapport.

 Part 1 would fall in the category that I labeled “consultant”. the second category would explain how some seemingly clueless firms manage to survive.
 (The emperors do like to be complimented about their new clothers.)
 I agree with you about the end user side.
 I would also add that, like vendors, end user requirements for level of expertise can vary significantly. based upom my experience at EMA™ I can have observed that there are engagements that require real in-depth subject matter knowledge.
 There are also subscribers who do nothing but read the published reports – this is high-class journalism.
 Other subscribers will make use of the inquiry function and that is another time when a moderate to high degree of subject matter knowledge is required.